-Offshore betting sites favor defending champion Keith Thurman over Manny Pacquiao in their WBA (Super) welterweight title match.
+Offshore betting sites favor defending champion Keith Thurman over Manny Pacquiao in their WBA (Super) welterweight title match at the beginning, now Manny Pacquiao is the boxing betting favorite at -160.
 They say that life imitates art.
 Methinks Pac-Man is trying to imitate Apollo Creed in Rocky IV.
 Thurman’s nickname is ‘One Time’ because of his knockout artistry.
 People could call Manny ‘One Time’ too.
 As in he may be stepping into a boxing ring one time too many.
 Sure, they are both champions.
 But Thurman is a Super welterweight champion.
 Pac, on the other hand, is just a regular welterweight champ.
 Additionally, Manny will be without main sparring partner and WBA Oceania and IBF Pan Pacific lightweight champion George Kambosos Jr. Kambosos has been a mainstay of Pac’s camp since the latter boxed Jeff Horn in 2017.
 While that was a losing effort, Manny went on to beat Lucas Matthysse and Adrien Broner back-to-back.

 Manny Pacquiao vs. Keith Thurman Betting Information and Odds

 - Venue: MGM Grand Garden Arena, Paradise, Nevada, United States